mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 #### One-dimensional byte-level encoding

-Similar to the 2D approach, we treat each byte as an integer.
-The values are placed in a one-dimensional array of a predetermined size.
+Similar to the 2D approach, in one-dimensional byte-level encoding we treat each byte as an integer value, and place them in a one-dimensional array of a predetermined size.
 If the file is larger than the predetermined size, only the first bytes are used.
-If the file is smaller than the predetermined size, the remaining bytes are padded with zero values.
+If the file is smaller than the predetermined size they are excluded from the dataset.

 This approach was chosen based on previous literature which successfully detected compiler optimization levels in binary executables using 1D \acp{CNN} [@Yang2019; @Pizzolotto2021].

 #### Input size and file splitting

 Since the size of the files in our datasets vary greatly, we need a way to handle varying file sizes.
 When training our model, we want each data instance to be of a fixed size.
-We want to use an input size as small as possible for efficiency reasons, while being large enough to capture enough information.
-In addition, picking an input size as small as possible ensures that most of our files are large enough to fill the entire input vector without padding.
+Our goal is to use input sizes as small as possible to create time and energy efficient models, while still being large enough to capture enough information about the features we aim to detect.
+In addition, smaller input sizes ensures that most of our files are large enough to fill the entire input vector, increasing the amount of usable data in the dataset.

 For the one-dimensional models, we pick an input size of 512 bytes.
 We choose this number based on preliminary testing, which revealed that input sizes larger than 512 bytes did not improve model performance.

 For the small two-dimensional models, we use an input size of 32x16.
 This matches the 512-byte input size for the one-dimensional models.
 In addition, we hypothesize that using a width of 32 bytes might improve the models' ability to detect repeating patterns, since many programs use an instruction width of 32.
 For the models based on ResNet, we use an input size of 32x32 (which gives 1024 bytes), since this architecture is designed for square images.

-For the few files that are smaller than the pre-determined input size, we choose to exclude them from training instead of padding them to fit the input size.
-For files larger than the input size $I$, only the first $I$ bytes from the file is used.
-For the custom dataset we developed, which contains few, but rather large files, we also use file splitting to increase the number of training instances.
+For files smaller than the predetermined input size, we choose to exclude them from training rather than padding them to fit the input size.
+Only the ISAdetect dataset contained files below this threshold, and these represented a small, likely insignificant portion of the total files in that dataset.
+Furthermore, data augmentation techniques such as padding can introduce noise, and we concluded that exclusion was a better option than potentially degrading the quality of the data.
+For files in ISAdetect and CpuRec datasets larger than the input size $I$, only the first $I$ bytes from the file is used.
+For the custom dataset we developed, which contains few, but rather large files, we use file splitting to increase the number of training instances.
+Since these binary files are composed of concatenated code sections from multiple library object files, we deem file splitting to be a valid and appropriate approach.
 Given a file of size $F$ and a model input size of $I$, each file is divided into $\lfloor F/I \rfloor$ instances.

 ### Model architectures

 In our experiments, we train, evaluate, and compare the model architectures outlined in this subsection.
+The models architectures were chosen and designed to test how input encoding, model complexity and word embedding affect the model's ability to learn the target \ac{ISA} features.

 #### Simple 1D CNN

-This model is a small one-dimensional \ac{CNN}.
+The smallest model we developed is a small one-dimensional \ac{CNN}.
 The first layer is a convolution layer of size 1, bringing the filter space dimensionality from 1 to 128 while keeping the spatial dimensions.
 The rationale for this layer is to align the feature space with the embedding model introduced in \autoref{simple-1d-cnn-with-embedding-layer}.
 Then, the model consists of three convolutional blocks, each with two convolutional layers and a max pooling layer.
 After the convolutional blocks comes a global average pooling layer, and a fully-connected block with a single hidden layer for classification.
 Dropout with a rate of 0.3 is applied after each convolution blocks and between the two fully-connected layers.
 The full model specification is shown in \autoref{table:simple-1d-cnn}.
-The model has a total of 152,282 trainable parameters.
-This model is hereby referred to as _Simple1d_.
+The model has a total of 152,282 trainable parameters, and is hereby referred to as _Simple1d_.

 Table: Simple 1D CNN \label{table:simple-1d-cnn}